ninetails0/Fortnite-Offset-dumper/README.md

 # RCS FORTNITE OFFSETS Dumper
-A simple wow offset dumper.
+A simple Fornite offset dumper.

 # _Class()
 • `string?
 Name;` -> The output name of the class.
 Anything non alphanumeric will be regexed out, and spaces replaced with '_'.